naotoo1/Prototype-Based-Soft-Feature-Selection-Package/README.md

 # Prototype-Based Soft Feature Selection Package
 [Nana A. Otoo](https://github.com/naotoo1)

-This repository contains the code for the paper Prototype-based Feature Selection with the sofes Package
+This repository contains the code for the paper Prototype-based Feature Selection with the [Sofes](https://pypi.org/project/sofes/) Package

 ## Abstract
-This paper presents a prototype-based soft feature selection package [Sofes](https://pypi.org/project/sofes/) wrapped around the highly interpretable Matrix Robust Soft Learning Vector Quantization (MRSLVQ) and the Local MRSLVQ algorithms.
+This paper presents a prototype-based soft feature selection package ([Sofes](https://pypi.org/project/sofes/)) wrapped around the highly interpretable Matrix Robust Soft Learning Vector Quantization (MRSLVQ) and the Local MRSLVQ algorithms.
 The process of assessing feature relevance with Sofes aligns with a comparable approach established in the Nafes package, with the primary distinction being the utilization of prototype-based induction learners influenced by a probabilistic framework.
 The numerical evaluation of test results aligns Sofes’ performance with that of the Nafes package.
 [https://vixra.org/abs/2308.0112](https://vixra.org/abs/2311.0089)

 The implementation requires Python >=3.6 .
 The author recommends to use a virtual environment or Docker image.